Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

     * trouble is, documentation goes out of date -> _instrumentation_ reflects the reality of the system as it exists
     * it is possible to have too little info, or too much, or present it badly
 - minimum doc: how to install, how to create and ship changes, roadmap, changelog, glossary, where to get help
-- wiki are great !
+- wiki are great ! cf. "Lessons Learned" of AOSA chapter on SocialCalc: "I was able to catch up and start contributing in less than a week, simply due to the fact that **everything is in the wiki**"
     * store meeting notes, tasks list, team & members pages, build processes, design docs, software architecture diagrams...
     * + use it to share useful links, and try to encourage using this instead of individual bookmarks
     * ++ Ops Docs !
     * +++ DASHBOARD !!
 But dont create [ShittyDashboards]
     * include the wiki as part of task processes : sprints, ops, deployments...
     * get a leader whose goal is to motivate & educate others
+    * templaaaaates are awesome.
+Alt: script page generation (e.g. for dashboards depending on parameters: IP, hostnames...)
 - use Doxygen / Docurium for code documentation
 - cf. [TeachDontTell], [BeautifulDocs], [AuthoringStyleGuide], [WriteTheDocs], [WhatToWrite]